edsonayllon/Short-BEX/README.md

 ## 1 | Description

-**Short BEX**&mdash;A shorting platform built on top of Binance DEX
+**Short BEX**&mdash;A shorting platform built on top of Binance DEX.

 ![](./shortbex.gif)

-**SignaLend**&mdash;A lender platform built on top of Binance DEX
+**SignaLend**&mdash;A lender platform built on top of Binance DEX.

 ![](./signalend.gif)

-Currently supports iOS and Android
+Currently supports iOS and Android.

 ![](./mobile.gif)